Mahler equations for Zeckendorf numeration: Introduction

-Our first contribution, which is Theorem~\ref{thm:main}, is a direct construction of a weighted automaton computing the coefficients of the solution of an isolating $q$-Mahler equation, which in addition avoids the use of the \emph{Cartier} operators.
-The construction is first given in the classical setting of the base-$q$ numeration system.
-It can be used to obtain the result of Becker and Dumas, or indeed one direction of Christol's theorem in Corollary~\ref{cor:Christol}.
-Given an isolating Mahler equation~$P$ and $f_0 ∈ R$, we can define a weighted automaton $𝒜 = 𝒜(P, f_0)$; see Section~\ref{sec:def-automaton}.
-We show the following.
+Although the statement of Theorem~\ref{thm:main-Z-intro} is similar to that of Becker and Dumas, the proof techniques are different, because in $k$-numeration, appending a $0$ equals multiplication by~$k$, but this is no longer true for~Z. This has several consequences.
+In particular \emph{Cartier} operators (see \cite[Section~12.2]{Allouche-Shallit}), which are used extensively in the base-$k$ proof, no longer have the required properties in the world of Z-numeration.

-\begin{theorem} Let $P$ be an isolating $q$-Mahler equation over the commutative ring~$R$.
-Let $f(x) = ∑_{n⩾ 0}f_n x^n$ satisfy $P(x, f(x))=0$.
-Then the weighted automaton $𝒜 = 𝒜_{P,f_0}$ generates $f$. \end{theorem} Furthermore we bound the cardinality of the state set of~$𝒜$ as a function of~$P$'s \emph{exponent} and \emph{height}; see Theorem~\ref{thm:main}.
+To overcome the obstacle that we cannot use Cartier operators, our first contribution is a direct construction of a weighted automaton computing the coefficients, in the classical setting of the base-$k$ numeration, of the solution of an isolating $k$-Mahler equation.
+It can be used to obtain the result of Becker and Dumas, or indeed one direction of Christol's theorem, as in Corollary~\ref{cor:Christol}.
+One novelty of our direct approach is that it reveals the uniform structure of weighted automata that generate $k$-regular sequences: they are all obtained from a \emph{universal} weighted $k$-automaton, defined in Section~\ref{sec:def-automaton}; we name it thus because each $k$-regular sequence can be obtained by instantiating coefficients in it. \begin{theorem} Let $k ⩾ 2$ be an integer.
+There exists a universal weighted automaton, such that for an explicit isolating $k$-Mahler equation $P(x,y)$ over the commutative ring~$R$ and an initial condition $f_0∈ R$, the coefficients of $P(x,y)$ and $f_0$ instantiate the weights on~$\mathcal{A}$, and the resulting weighted automaton $\mathcal{A}_{P,f_0}$ generates the solution $f$ of $P(x,y)=0$ with $f(0)=f_0$. \end{theorem}

-The base-$q$ numeration system is a fundamental underpinning of Christol's theorem.
-The main result of this paper is to extend Christol's theorem to the setting of the Zeckendorf numeration system, where each integer is written as a sum of Fibonacci numbers.
-We define $(f_n)$ to be \emph{Z-regular} if there exists a weighted automaton that computes $f_n$ by reading the canonical Zeckendorf expansion of $n$.
-The main obstacle to extending the work of Allouche and Shallit, Becker and Dumas, i.e., to characterising Z-regular sequences as solutions of some generalised Mahler equation, is that the Zeckendorf numeration does not yield a ring.
-In particular, when moving from base-$q$ to Zeckendorf numeration, the natural replacement of the map $n ↦ qn$ is not linear, and this latter property is crucial in the construction of our automata in Theorem~\ref{thm:main}.
+We state the relevant definitions and prove Theorem~\ref{thm:main-thm-1} in Section~\ref{sec:equation-to-automaton}.
+There we also bound the cardinality of the state set of~$\mathcal{A}$ as a function of~$P$'s \emph{exponent} and \emph{height} where the exponent of~$P$ is the minimal $d$ in~\eqref{eq:q-Mahler} and the height of~$P$ is the maximal degree of the polynomials $A_i$.